 - Know your teen's activities.
 Pay attention to your teen's plans and whereabouts.
 Encourage participation in supervised after-school and weekend activities.

 - Establish rules and consequences.
 Rules might include leaving parties where alcohol is served and not riding in a car with a driver who's been drinking.
-Agree on the consequences of breaking the rules ahead of time and enforce them consistently.
-Also, make sure your teen knows the drinking laws.
+Agree on the consequences of breaking the rules ahead of time — and enforce them.

 - Set an example.
 If you drink, do so only in moderation and explain to your teen why it's OK for adults to drink responsibly.
 Describe the rules you follow, such as not drinking and driving.
 Don't serve alcohol to anyone who's underage.